|

 German industry must realize that the war cannot be won

-and that it must take steps in preparation for a post-war commercial
+and that it must take steps in preparation for a post-war

 campaign.
 Each industrialist must make contacts and

-alliances with foreign firms, but this must be done individually
+alliances with foreign firms, but this must be done

 and without attracting any suspicion.
 Moreover, the ground

-would have to be laid on the financial level for borrowing considerable
+would have to be laid on the financial level for borrowing

 sums from foreign countries after the war.
 As examples